Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 4. On the **Configuration** tab, go to the **Inbox ID** section.
 5. Click **Copy**.

+## Delete an Inbox

+To delete an Inbox within Live Agent, do the following:

+1. Open the Live Agent interface.
+2. Go to **Settings > Inboxes**.
+3. On the **Inboxes** page, to the right of the team you want to delete, click **Delete**.
+4. You are prompted to enter the Inbox name you want to delete.
+5. Click **Yes, Delete**.

+Deleting an Inbox is irreversible and will result in the loss of synchronization with Cognigy.AI.

 ## Control Conversation Routing within an Inbox

 To configure the conversation assignments within Live Agent, do the following: